translate/pootle/docs/server/commands.rst

   Synchronizes files even if nothing changed in the database.

 :option:`--overwrite`
-  Copies all units from database stores regardless if they have been modified since the last sync or not.
+  Copies the current state of the DB stores (not only translations, but also metadata) regardless if they have been modified since the last sync or not.
 This operation will (over)write existing on-disk files.

 :option:`--skip-missing`
   Ignores files missing on disk, and no new files will be created.